msmykx-intel/openvino/docs/articles_en/openvino-workflow/model-optimization/quantizing-models-post-training.rst

    quantizing-models-post-training/quantizing-with-accuracy-control

+The recommended approach to obtain an OpenVINO quantized model is to convert `a model from its original framework <https://huggingface.co/models>`__ to ``ov.Model`` and ensure that it works correctly in OpenVINO.
+You can calculate the model metrics to do so.
+Then, ``ov.Model`` can be used as input for the ``nncf.quantize()`` method to get the quantized model or as input for the ``nncf.compress_weights()`` method to compress weights, in the case of Large Language Models (see the diagram below).

 Post-training model optimization is the process of applying special methods that transform a model into a more hardware-friendly representation, without retraining or fine-tuning it.
 The most widely-adopted method is **8-bit post-training quantization** because it is: